-The tier 2 E-Stop will be optional for workshop 1, DARPA is considering whether it will be required in Challenge 1.
-Further details will be released in March.
-The module specifications and configuration guidelines for the Tier 2 E-Stop will be detailed in the Transponder and Emergency Stop Integration Guide.
+The tier 2 E-Stop will be optional for workshop 1.
+In Challenge 1 the tier 2 E-Stop will be optional for UASs but required for UGSs.
+The module specifications and configuration guidelines for the Tier 2 E-Stop are detailed in the Transponder and Emergency Stop Integration Guide.